-The Home Depot offers in-house design services to help guide you through the process, or you may want to work with your own contractor or designer.
+The Home Depot offers in-house design services to help design a room and guide you through the design process, or you may want to work with your own contractor or designer.
 Depending on the size of your project and your design needs, either scenario will help you arrive at your ideal space.
-If you engage your own interior designer, make sure that they are involved in the process from the beginning and have them work directly with The Home Depot to ensure a smooth transition between the design and order process.
+If you engage your own interior designer, make sure that they are involved in the design process from the beginning and have them work directly with The Home Depot to ensure a smooth transition between the design and order process.

-The Home Depot designer is responsible for creating a floor plan, elevations and perspective drawings, based on a detailed understanding of your needs.
-They will have the cabinet knowledge to recommend door styles, wood selections, interior components and decorative trims.
+The Home Depot designer acts as a room planner.
+The designer is responsible for creating a floor plan, elevations and perspective drawings, based on a detailed understanding of your needs.
+They have a deep knowledge of cabinetry design to recommend door styles, wood selections, interior components and decorative trims.
 Typically, a Home Depot designer will be with you from the first conversation until the last piece of trim is installed.
-If you are working with an independent interior designer, their role may be more or less involved, depending on their knowledge of cabinetry components.
+If you are working with an independent interior designer, their role may be more or less involved, depending on their knowledge of cabinetry design.
 Either way, it is paramount that a relationship is established with a Home Depot designer who will ultimately be responsible for the cabinet order.

 There are several things you can do to ensure the first design meeting is a productive one.
 Start a folder of clippings from magazines of kitchens and details that you like.
+Or, collect some inspiration images from Instagram or Pinterest.
 Start looking at appliances, get a feel for what you like and how much they cost — this will help to determine a budget.
 Become more aware of how you live in your current space—assess the good and the bad.
-This will help communicate your vision to the designer.
+This will help communicate your vision to the room designer.

-Even as you begin to dream about your new space, you can put together a file folder of images or, find images that reflect your lifestyle and your vision for the new space on Pinterest or Houzz and bring your tablet or laptop to share with the designer.
+Even as you begin to dream about your new space, you can put together a file folder of images, or find images that reflect your lifestyle and your vision for the new room space on Pinterest or Houzz and bring your tablet or laptop to share with the designer.
 These images, photos, magazine clippings, ads, articles and samples will help the designer to visualize your tastes and preferences.

 Assessing your current kitchen over a period of time, both its positives and negatives, provides your designer with invaluable information.
 Likewise, making note of your habits — buying in bulk, number of weekly trips to the grocery store, recycling, avid cooking — is critical to helping them understand how you live in your kitchen.

 How will you use your new kitchen?
 Is it a social gathering place for family and friends, or a place to prepare quick meals?
-Some consider themselves a gourmet in the kitchen, while others admit that takeout is more their style and they just need a good looking space to warm it up.
+Some consider themselves a gourmet chef in the kitchen, while others admit that takeout is more their style and they just need a good looking room space to warm it up in.
 Honest answers to these types of questions will suggest the functional capacities you require.

 It is important to establish a budget, taking into consideration all of the factors that will contribute to the project — such as demolition or additional purchases like appliances and countertops.
 Share an initial budget outline with your designer early to give them a good idea of your project and its parameters.